cdaviss/online-survey-digital-trace-data/README.md

 This step is where we create the web URLs that host the interactive digital resumes.
 These pages are public, so you can embed them in Qualtrics surveys (the next step).
 Here we create the resume pages using GitHub Pages, which offers free web hosting for your projects, as of this writing.

-1. In your repository, open the `package.json` page (hint: you can use a plain text editor), and ensure that the correct homepage URL is at the top:
+1. In your repository, open the `package.json` file (hint: you can use a plain text editor), and ensure that the correct homepage URL is at the top:

     ```json
     {